-Students on Maryvale HE awards are registered with the relevant validating body associated with each programme; be that the Faculté Notre Dame, The Open University or Liverpool Hope University.
-Student names and contact details are submitted to the validating body solely for the purposes of recording student details and progression information.
-By enrolling on to a Maryvale programme the student agrees to the sharing of their information with the validating body for this purpose.
+Students on Maryvale HE awards are registered with the relevant validating body associated with each programme; be that the Faculté Notre Dame or The Open University.
+Student names and contact details are submitted to the validating body solely for the purposes of recording student details and progression information (see Data Protection page 76).
+Student consent is sought for this sharing of their information with the validating body for this purpose.
 Under normal circumstances students will not be contacted directly by the validating body.